PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

     * [Communities](..\RS#announcement-control-via-bgp-communities)
     * Nutshell: **Config the RS session as peering session**
     * You can connect to this RS without any concern, We will doing IRR and RPKI validation for you.
-    * We mandatory a BGP connection with RS1 and **announce at least one IPv6 route from your internal network**.
+    * A BGP connection with RS1 is mandatory and you must **announce at least one IPv6 route from your internal network**.
     * IP Address(link-local mode): `fe80::114:514 % eth1`
     * IP Address(Regular mode): `2404:f4c0:f70e:1980::114:514`
 * RS2<a name="RS2"></a>